SurajKothule/AI-Study-Planner/README.md

 ### 4. Usage
 - Open http://localhost:3000 in your browser
 - Use the dashboard to generate roadmaps, predict study time, and more

-## Notes
-- Do not commit your `.env` or API keys to GitHub
-- Large files, models, and data are ignored by `.gitignore`
-- For any issues, check the terminal for errors or contact the author

----

-**Enjoy your AI learning journey!**